-B-Line services are funded through farebox, Federal Transit, and State Transportation Development Act (TDA) funds.
+B-Line services are funded through farebox, Federal Transit Administration, and State Transportation Development Act (TDA) funds.
 Farebox revenue accounts for approximately 20% of operating costs in the rural and urban fixed route services and 10% in paratransit services, which maintains the minimum required by TDA regulations.
 Federal Transit Administration (FTA) Section 5307 contributes up to 50% funding of fixed route and paratransit operating costs in the Chico urbanized area.
 FTA Section 5311 and 5311(f) funds less than 50% of the Rural Fixed Route service.
-FTA Section 5310 Expanded grants have funded the Rural Paratransit service in the past two years.
-The grant for fiscal years 2017/18 through 2019/20 was applied for but not awarded.
-This has increased the cost of transit to the City of Paradise, Oroville and the County, as the remainder of B-Line services is funded by the cities, town and county from their apportioned TDA funds based on a funding formula outlined in BCAG's JPA.
+The remainder of B-Line service is funded with TDA funds.